KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/pegs.md

 ###### Yellow Zone

-The yellow zone applies to accounts where the user has withdrawn a value of `USDK` (also called "debt") that, due to price volatility, has now exceeded the `80%` withdrawal limit, but has not yet reach `90%`.
+The yellow zone applies to accounts where the user has withdrawn a value of `USDK` (also called "debt") that, due to price volatility, has now exceeded the `80%` withdrawal limit, but has not yet reached `90%`.

 In this circumstance, a third-party user on the Pegs-related Smart Chain may deposit `USDK` coins on behalf of the indebted user's acccount, and receive the equivalent value of `KMD` tokens, withdrawn from the indebted user's account.